 Some of the bad things that come with hiring a real estate property manager include:

-Now that you know everything about a real estate property manager, you can make the best choice for your space.
-There are good and bad that come with the extensive duties of a property manager.
+Now that you know everything about real estate property managers, including their everyday responsibilities, you can make the best choice for your space.
+There are pros and cons that come with hiring a property manager, but if you utilize them correctly, they can save you time and money in the long run.